snijderlab/stitch/articles/BatchFiles.md

 ##### FASTA (m)

-To generate an FASTA file with all path, with a score for each path.
+To generate a FASTA file with all paths, with a score for each path.
 The score is the total amount of positions from reads mapping to this path.
 In other words it is the total length of all parts of all reads supporting this sequence.
 As such a higher score indicates more support for a sequence and/or a longer sequence.

 Inner parameter | Explanation | Default Value
 --- | --- | ---
 Path | The path to save the report to, this path can be made dynamically (see '[Generating Names](#generating-names)') | (No Default)
-MinimalScore | The minimal score needed to be included in the file | 0 OutputType | The type of sequences to give as output, 'Paths' or 'ConsensusSequences' | 'Paths'
+MinimalScore | The minimal score needed to be included in the file | 0 OutputType | The type of sequences to give as output, `Paths` or `ConsensusSequences` | `Paths`

 _Example_
 ```